 Overview of the Training Scheme

-The Severn Child & Adolescent Psychiatry advanced trainee rotational training scheme covers three NHS trusts:
+The Severn Child & Adolescent Psychiatry advanced trainee rotational training scheme covers four NHS trusts:

 - North Bristol Trust- which covers Bristol and South Gloucestershire and North Somerset

 - 2gether Gloucester Foundation Trust- which covers Gloucestershire and Herefordshire

 - Oxford Health NHS Foundation Trust- whose Children’s services extend into Wiltshire, Swindon and Bath and North East Somerset